 One of my fondest memories from the Winnebiko II epoch, traveling both US coasts with Maggie, was our time spent in Humboldt County… hanging out with a group of loony artists obsessed with the Kinetic Sculpture Race.
 In this little article for Northcoast View (published from 1982-1989), I report on their invention of tricycle polo, which was insanely, dangerously, obsessively fun… be sure to check out the photo album.
-The links in the text to the artists’ websites are worth following… all three are amazing, and have produced some stunning work in the quarter-century since this was written.
+The links in the text to the artists’ websites are worth following… all three are amazing, and have produced some stunning work in the decades since this was written.
 This article also appeared in the January/February 1988 issue of HPV News.

 Humboldt Spun Sport Combines

 Tricycle Rugby & Road Warriors

 by Steven K. Roberts

 In this land of Kinetic Sculpture, no pedal-powered pursuit should ever come as a complete surprise.
 That mad and glorious Arcata-to-Ferndale race is not just a weekend escape for a few hard-bitten bicycle fanatics, it’s the annual climax of their very lifestyle.
 But… do you ever wonder what they do the REST of the year?

 It’s a Wednesday afternoon in Eureka, and I am witnessing my first Trollo game.
 I’m not sure what to think just yet, for something odd has happened to my friends.
 Helmeted and macho, garbed in protective clothing, the trio is transformed — no longer the quietly loony artists I knew a moment before.
 As they growl aboard their ragged homebuilt tricycles, I soon forget their subtle paintings, their complex murals, the polished works hanging in Old Town studios.
 Trollo is the sport of human-powered road warriors… new-age three-wheeled rugby.